Matatika/matatika-docs/_includes/request-md-components/notifications/refresh-notifications.md

 /api/notifications?since={since}&markAsResolved={markAsResolved}
 {:.path .path-PUT}

-Returns new notifications for the authenticated user profile, optionally marking existing notifications recieved as resolved before a specific instant.
+Returns new notifications for the authenticated user profile, optionally marking existing notifications as resolved up to the moment the request was made or the supplied `since` parameter.

 ### Request
 #### Query Parameters